Categories: Instruction and information

 This differs from the heat or cold test listed in Part 1.
 Primarily useful for lead-based

 bars, it will destroy them.
-Lead has a much lower melting temperature than all precious metals.
 If a bar is lead-filled

-or primarily composed of lead, it will melt away long before it should.
-It is necessary to have some control over the flame or
+or primarily composed of lead it will melt away long before it should.

 can be dangerous since the core may turn liquid or gas before the outside melts,